-Can a book without words teach literacy skills?
+Can wordless picture books teach literacy skills?
 Yes!
-True reading is more than decoding printed text.
-Reading is gaining meaning from symbols, both letters and pictures.
-A wordless book is a great introduction to the world of books and reading for a preschool or pre-k child.
+True reading is so much more than just decoding printed text on a page.
+Reading is about gaining meaning from symbols, both letters and pictures.
+A wordless book is a great introduction to the world of books and reading for any early childhood classroom.

-Using wordless picture books, children can begin to develop an understanding of how books work–“reading” from left to right, front to back.
+- An understanding of how books work; “reading” from left to right, front to back.

 Pancakes for Breakfast by Tomie dePaola